CBSR-Biobank/biobank/README.md

 1. [Client scanning decoding](docs/client_scanning_and_decoding.md): How to use the client to decode microwell plate images that contain tubes with 2D barcodes.

+1. [Client error logs](docs/client_error_logs.md): How to send the software team the *client error logs* to help debug a software error.